azuline/repertoire/README.md

 Goal: MVP

-Frontend is fully mocked up (design may change).
-It lacks the backend request logic and a few parts dependent upon that logic.
+- Frontend is fully mocked up (design may change).

-Backend currently being written.
+- Backend is at MVP.
+Needs tests.
+- Currently writing frontend request handling and state logic.

 ## Installation